 In 2005, Rafiq Zakaria, Fareed Zakaria's father, passed away.
 He was a politician associated with the Indian National Congress and a scholar interested in Islam.

-From 2006, Fareed Zakaria has criticized what he views as "fear-based" American policies employed in combating terrorism, immigration, and drug smuggling, and has argued in favor of decriminalization of drugs and citizenship for illegal immigrants.
+From 2006, Fareed Zakaria has criticized what he views as "fear-based" American policies in combating terrorism, enforcing immigration and drug smuggling laws.
+He has also argued in favor of decriminalization of drugs and citizenship for illegal immigrants.

-In 2006, Bob Woodward's book 'State of Denial' described Fareed Zakaria's participation in a 2001 meeting and its connection to the Iraq invasion, which Zakaria disputed, clarifying his limited role.
+In 2006, Bob Woodward's book "State of Denial" described Fareed Zakaria's involvement in a 2001 meeting regarding Middle East analysis, leading to a report that supported the Iraq invasion.
+Zakaria later clarified his limited role in the meeting to The New York Times.

-In March 2007, Fareed Zakaria opposed the Iraq surge, writing that it would work militarily but not politically, still leaving Iraq divided among its three communities.
+In March 2007, Fareed Zakaria opposed the Iraq surge, arguing it would work militarily but not politically, leaving Iraq divided.
+He advocated for a political settlement and a reduction of forces.

-In 2007, Filmmaker Mira Nair won the India Abroad Person of the Year award.
+In 2007, Mira Nair won the India Abroad Person of the Year award, honoring her successor Fareed Zakaria, who won the award the following year.

-In 2008, Fareed Zakaria was awarded the India Abroad Person of the Year.
+In 2008, Fareed Zakaria won the India Abroad Person of the Year award, which was presented to him on March 20, 2009.

-In January 2009, Forbes referred to Fareed Zakaria as one of the 25 most influential liberals in the American media.
+In January 2009, Forbes recognized Fareed Zakaria as one of the 25 most influential liberals in American media.

 In January 2010, Fareed Zakaria was given the Padma Bhushan award by the Indian government for his contribution to the field of journalism.

-On August 8, 2010, Fareed Zakaria addressed the controversy surrounding his decision to return the Hubert H. Humphrey First Amendment Freedoms Prize on Fareed Zakaria GPS, stating that he hoped the ADL would reconsider its stance on the Park51 mosque.
+On August 8, 2010, Fareed Zakaria addressed the issue of his returned award on Fareed Zakaria GPS, stating that he hoped the ADL would reconsider their stance regarding the Park51 mosque.

-In August 2010, Fareed Zakaria moved to Time to serve as editor at-large and columnist.
-He also writes a weekly column for The Washington Post and is a contributing editor for the Atlantic Media group, which includes The Atlantic Monthly.
+In August 2010, Fareed Zakaria moved to Time magazine to serve as editor at-large and columnist.

 In 2010, Fareed Zakaria won the National Magazine Award for his columns and commentary.

-In 2010, Leon Wieseltier described Fareed Zakaria as a "consummate spokesman for the shibboleths of the [Obama] White House" regarding foreign policy and human rights.
+In 2010, Leon Wieseltier described Fareed Zakaria as a "consummate spokesman for the shibboleths of the [Obama] White House" regarding foreign policy objectives related to Iran.

-In May 2011 The New York Times reported that Obama has "sounded out prominent journalists like Fareed Zakaria ... and Thomas L. Friedman" concerning Middle East issues.
+In May 2011, The New York Times reported that President Obama had consulted Fareed Zakaria and Thomas L. Friedman on issues related to the Middle East.

-In August 2012, Fareed Zakaria was suspended for a week by Time and CNN due to plagiarism allegations.
-He was later reinstated after a review found the incident to be isolated and unintentional.
+In August 2012, Fareed Zakaria was suspended by Time and CNN following plagiarism allegations regarding an August 20 column on gun control.
+After an investigation, he was reinstated six days later, with both organizations deeming the incident isolated and unintentional.

-In 2013, Fareed Zakaria became one of the producers for the HBO series 'Vice', for which he serves as a consultant.
+In 2013, Fareed Zakaria became one of the producers for the HBO series Vice, for which he also serves as a consultant.

-In September 2014, plagiarism allegations against Fareed Zakaria were reignited when Esquire and The Week reported on claims made in pseudonymous blogs.
-Newsweek added a blanket warning to its archive of Zakaria's articles, and Slate appended a notice to one of his columns, but Slate's Editor-in-Chief defended Zakaria.
+In September 2014, plagiarism allegations against Fareed Zakaria resurfaced, leading Newsweek to add a warning to its archive of his articles and Slate to append a notice to one of his columns, although Slate's Editor-in-Chief defended Zakaria.

-In 2016, Fareed Zakaria hosted a CNN special titled "Why They Hate Us".
+In 2016, Fareed Zakaria hosted a CNN special titled "Why They Hate Us", exploring the roots of Islamic extremism and the relationship between Arab societies and the modern world.

-In April 2017, Fareed Zakaria supported the U.S. missile strike against a Syrian government-controlled airbase, praising President Donald Trump's strike.
+In April 2017, Fareed Zakaria supported the U.S. missile strike against a Syrian government-controlled airbase, stating that it was the moment President Donald Trump "became president of the United States."

 In July 2018, Fareed Zakaria's wife, Paula Throckmorton, filed for divorce.

-In 2019, Fareed Zakaria was listed as one of Foreign Policy's "Top 10 Global Thinker of the Last 10 Years".
+In 2019, Fareed Zakaria was listed as one of Foreign Policy's "Top 10 Global Thinkers of the Last 10 Years".

-In July 2020, Fareed Zakaria was one of the 153 signers of the "Harper's Letter" (also known as "A Letter on Justice and Open Debate") that expressed concern that "the free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted."
+In July 2020, Fareed Zakaria was one of the 153 signers of the "Harper's Letter," expressing concern about increasing restrictions on the free exchange of information and ideas.

 In 2020, Fareed Zakaria was awarded the International Center for Journalists (ICFJ) Founders Award for Excellence in Journalism.